readium/readium-css/docs/CSS09-user_prefs.md

 root.style.removeProperty("name of var");
 ```

-### Caveats
+### Caveat

-- Attribute selectors don’t scale particularly well.
+Attribute selectors don’t scale particularly well.
 We’ll have to pay attention to performance, especially on mobile.
-- Some reading modes’ styles are tied to super specific color HEX values, which might become an issue when it comes to maintenance.

 ## List of variables